giampiportatile/PREPARE-Challenge-Phase-3/README.md

 Training and inference were both run on CPU.

 Run training
-The model can be trained from the command line or in Python.

 Command line training
 To run training from the command line: python src/train.py.